ouzarf/mysql-python/README.md

 # Use all the SQL you like
 cur = cnx.cursor()
 cur.execute("SELECT * FROM fish")
+# fetch the first table fish
+for row in cur.fetchall():
 # print all the first cell of all the rows
-for row in cur.fetchall():
     print(row[0],row[1],row[2])

 cnx.close()